A home that experiences a plumbing failure will have damaged carpeting, drywall, appliances, furniture, stored personal items, and more.

-Our Connecticut service area includes Bridgeport, Stratford, Norwalk, Fairfield, the surrounding areas of Monroe, Trumbull, Danbury, Shelton, Bethel, Seymour, Brookfield, Orange and nearby.
+Our Connecticut service area includes Stratford, Danbury, Norwalk, the surrounding areas of Shelton, Greenwich, Stamford, Westport, Darien, West Haven, Trumbull, Weston, Redding, Derby, Easton, Sherman and nearby.

 Those black, rubber washer hoses (right) are designed for short-term pressure -- particularly as they break down over time.
 Turn off the water when your washer is not in use.

 Washer hoses experience enormous pressure whenever the water is on: about 50psi of pressure.
 Standard washer hoses (designed with black rubber) are not meant to handle this kind of pressure for long.

 This means that if you don't turn your water on and off each time you do the laundry, these hoses are a major problem just waiting to happen!